-Imagine a world in which it is possible to provide engineered allogeneic CAR T cells to cure patients with B-cell mediated autoimmune diseases and B-cell malignancies or replace pancreatic islet cells in patients with type 1 diabetes.
+Imagine a world in which it is possible to replace pancreatic islet cells in patients with type 1 diabetes.

 Differentiating stem cells into clinically needed cell types has the potential to transform the way we treat a host of diseases.
 Cell replacement therapy offers the opportunity to turn this vision into a reality.